 My husband Walter is from Maryland so crabs are kinda a big deal in our house.
 We love picking crabs in the summer and he will devour anything with crab.
 He was the official taste tester (as per usual) of this Creamy Roasted Sweet Pepper Crab Bisque and he gave it 5 stars!

-For the base of this Creamy Roasted Sweet Pepper Crab Bisque we will roast Divine Flavor Tribelli Sweet Peppers.
-Their peppers are crisp, nutritious, colorful and available year-round!
+For the base of this Creamy Roasted Sweet Pepper Crab Bisque we will roast sweet peppers.
+These peppers are crisp, nutritious, colorful and available year-round.
 We roast them to char the skin so we can remove it and get that delicious, sweet pepper meat!

 To roast the peppers, start by slicing off the tops and removing the seeds.
 Next slice the peppers in half vertically and place the peppers face down on a baking sheet.
 Bake them at 500°F for 25-3o minutes, the skins will char as the pepper meat roasts.
 As soon as they are done, remove them from the oven and cover tightly with a sheet of aluminum foil.
 Let them rest for about 20 minutes, this allows the peppers to cool and the skin will be much easier to separate.
 After the 20 minutes, carefully remove the skin from each pepper and discard.

 At this point we are ready to purée the pepper meat and then add it to the seafood stock.
 You can purée them in a food processor and then add them to a pot with the seafood stock.
 Or you can use an immersion blender and purée them in the pot once you add them to the seafood stock, either way works!

 Now that we have roasted and puréed the sweet peppers and added them to the seafood stock, we have the base for our bisque!
 We will now season the bisque with some salt, old bay seasoning (made for crab!) and a little smoked paprika.

 shredded crab leg meat